On-site messages quick start guide

 On-site messages require that you configure your web application in your Xtremepush project and that you complete the integration of the Xtremepush SDK in your website.

-Add real time events to trigger messages
+Add events to trigger messages

-On-site messages are triggered by real-time events.
-You need at least one real-time event (for example, a specific page view) to show an on-site message to your end users.
-Once the SDK is deployed on your website you can add these events easily by calling the JavaScript event method of the SDK.
+You need at least one real-time event (for example, a specific page view) to show an on-site message to your users.
+Once the SDK is deployed on your website, you can add these events by calling the JavaScript event method of the SDK.

 xtremepush('event', 'EVENT_NAME');